liquiddevelopmentnet/coda-frontier/README.md

 `yarn dev` starts both, the webpack development server and electron

-`yarn build` builds the application
+`yarn build [devtest, coda-indev, coda-infdev, coda-alpha, coda-beta, coda-release]` builds the application in the selected stage, skips versioning if `devtest` is selected

 `translate` start the i18n wizard